-Since these are completely healthy, I ate them for breakfast.
-They’re indulgent (did I mention they taste like cheesecake?!), but the protein from the cashews helped keep me full until lunchtime.
-They’d also make a great summertime dessert–if you’re serving them to a crowd, cut the tips off the strawberries and stand them on a platter.
+Yeah, these chocolate chip cheesecake-stuffed strawberries are healthy.
+So healthy you can eat them for breakfast.
+And they’re vegan!
+They’re indulgent (did we mention they taste like cheesecake?!), but the protein from the cashews helps keep you full.
+They make a great summertime dessert–if you’re serving them to a crowd, cut the tips off the strawberries and stand them on a platter!
+Print

 A dessert you don’t have to feel guilty about!
 Fresh strawberries filled with raw, vegan chocolate chip cheesecake.
 Inspired by Food Family & Finds’ Vanilla Cheesecake Stuffed Strawberries.